martinfleis/talks/2020_GeoPython_Online/README.md

 ## Slides

 Slides are generated from Jupyter notebook using [RISE extension](https://rise.readthedocs.io/en/stable/index.html).
 Folder also includes custom CSS and fonts based on [Tufte CSS](https://github.com/edwardtufte/tufte-css).

+## Environment

+If you have an issue with the generating environment to sucessfully run the notebook, use docker: `docker pull darribas/gds_py:5.0`.
+See the details [here](https://darribas.org/gds_env/stacks/gds_py/).